 I love my two color azalea out front.
 It is actually two bushes of different varieties, light pink and dark pink, planted right beside each other.
 They have grown intertwined with each other and look like one bush with two colors of flowers.

 Next I started on leaf removal from the front flower bed.
 This is probably the fifth time I have cleaned leaves from this bed since the beginning of last fall when the leaves were first coming down.
+Trees drop their leaves early fall, some late fall and others, like hickory and some oak, wait to drop their leaves in the spring.

-So leaves just kept blowing over from the neighbors and the church all fall and early spring.
-Sometimes I think about putting up a temporary fence in the fall to keep neighborhood leaves out of our yard.
+leaves just kept blowing over from the neighbors and the church all fall and early spring.

 Notice, I had moved Maggie, my project supervisor, from the lawn up onto the porch after I had cleaned it.